thunderrabbit/mankind-project-japan/content/agreements.md

 4. I am not here to fix people.

-5. I am not here to serve other men, I am are here to serve myself.
+5. I am not here to serve other men, I am here to serve myself.
 By serving myself the circle is better served as I take responsibility for anything that comes up for me personally.